naytev/naytev-blog/_posts/2015-04-01-the-formula-perfect-social-share-message.md

 	{% include _image.html src="/images/posts/perfect-formula/descriptions.png" %}

-7. How to Change Your Social Share Messages
+* **7. How to Change Your Social Share Messages**

 	There are two ways you can change your social share messages:

-	1. Standard: Change your “Top-Down” share messages on your brand’s social media pages.
+	- Standard: Change your “Top-Down” share messages on your brand’s social media pages.

 		Posting on your Facebook fan page and Twitter profile is where most people still focus their time.
 However, with [social networks systematically cutting your page reach](http://marketingland.com/facebook-kills-organic-reach-108160), it has never been more important to focus on the organic sharing already taking place on your website.

-	2. Recommended: Change your “Bottom-Up” organic share messages on your website.
+	- Recommended: Change your “Bottom-Up” organic share messages on your website.

 		Social networks are a key point of discovery for your content, and organic sharing is increasingly the primary source of this discovery (not  “Top Down” posts from a brand’s social media page).
 The way your content appears on social when people share it is hard coded in your site’s open graph (OG) tags.
 Changing your OG tags is prohibitively resource intensive, especially if you want to manually change them multiple times and for pieces of content.